willchien/gen-ai-bootcamp-2025/lang-portal/frontend/frontend-technical-specs.md

 ## Pages

-### Dashboard /dashboard
+### Dashboard `/dashboard`
 Summary of learning and default landing page.

 #### Components
 - Last Study Session
-    - shows last activity used
+    - last activity used
-    - shows when last activity used
+    - time of last activity used
-    - summarizes wrong vs correct from last activity
+    - wrong vs correct from last activity
-    - has a link to the group
+    - link to the group

 - Study Progress
     - total words studied e.g. 3/124